coreruleset/documentation/content/development/regex_assembly.md

 ### Example

-The following is an example of what a data file might contain:
+The following is an example of what an assembly file might contain:

 ```
 ##!
 This line is a comment and will be ignored.
 The next line is empty and will also be ignored.